IBMResearch/slc-model-discover/README.md

 ```
 Usage: index [options] <dbName> <datasName>.

-- dbName: The name of the database to inspect.
+- dbName: The name of the original database to inspect.
 - datasName: The name of the datasource to use (the key used in "datasources.json" or equivalent files).

 Options: